 Sam's webcam in El Granada ( (click to see live).
 Similar to my view, but I'm further back from the water, and higher elevation.

-A few more railroad links of interest to me (some of these are dead as of July 2005):
+A few more railroad links of interest to me:

 I worked at